jnozzi/cocoadev.com/markdown/NSDatePickerSendEventOn.md

 I have a little config sheet that I prompt the user with.
-It includes an General/NSTextField and an General/NSDatePicker.
+It includes an NSTextField and an NSDatePicker.
 I want the user to be able to hit enter at any time while editing either cell, and have the sheet automatically close.

-This is easy with General/NSTextField.
+This is easy with NSTextField.
 I can simply set configure it in Interface Builder to "Send action on" -> "Enter only".
 Simple.

-But I can't figure out how to get this functionality with General/NSDatePicker.
+But I can't figure out how to get this functionality with NSDatePicker.
 If I simply connect it to a method, it fires every time the user types a number.

-Can I configure the General/NSDatePicker to only fire on Enter?
+Can I configure the NSDatePicker to only fire on Enter?
 Or can I find out what the last key the user hit was?

 ----